-Please note: elements required in a course syllabus are so indicated.
-Otherwise this document is not intended to be prescriptive, but rather a helpful model of practices culled from syllabi submitted to CPC over the course of the 2018-2019 academic year.
+Note that elements required in a course syllabus are so indicated.
+Otherwise, this document is not intended to be prescriptive but rather a helpful model of practices culled from syllabi submitted to CPC.
 It can be used as a checklist/reminder for faculty and as a guideline for newly hired faculty.

 Semester and year